H3AR7B3A7/ExploringSomeTechnologies/README.md

 An RPC is a valid design choice when purely automated operation is more important than evolution and scalability (in Internet time and on an Internet scale).

+We can use [BloomRPC](https://github.com/uw-labs/bloomrpc) to test our gRPC services.

 ## Feign